Yagisan/The-Bustling-Valley/README.md

 **[Watering Grants Experience And Crops Can Wither](https://www.nexusmods.com/stardewvalley/mods/7768)** does exactly what it says.
 Manual watering grants some farming experience, and if not watered, your crops will die.

 # Other Post Installation FAQ

+## Stardew Valley just automatically updated, is it safe to run this list?

+Generally yes.
+The first time you load SMAPI will detect that the game has updated.
+It will need to restart.
+You should still check for a SMAPI update at [https://smapi.io/](https://smapi.io/) just in case.

 ## Does it work with a controller?